 Designed to provide students with a background in theoretical, empirical, and conceptual issues central to the field of abnormal psychology, and to introduce contemporary diagnostic frameworks.
 Specific attention is paid to the role of prevailing theoretical perspectives in the understanding, investigation, and treatment of psychopathology.
-Prerequisite: 60% or higher in PSYC 1020H and 1030H (or in 1010Y).
+Prerequisite: 60% or higher in PSYC 1020H and 1030H.